What is a cash advance and how does it work?

 Find out how to consolidate outstanding balances from hire purchase, store cards or another bank’s credit card to a Westpac credit card1.

-Find out how a debt consolidation loan can combine multiple debts into a single loan, with one regular repayment, an end date and no early repayment fees.
+Find out how a personal loan for debt consolidation can combine multiple debts into a single loan, with one regular repayment, an end date and no early repayment fees.

 Managing Your Money webinars